Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

-* On Windows 10, restarting the Explorer.exe with the unofficial Classic Theme will cause your taskbar to have icons on the taskbar to be 'stuck together'.
+* On Windows 10, restarting the Explorer.exe with the unofficial Classic Theme will cause your taskbar to have icons on the taskbar to be 'stuck together' when grouping is enabled and taskbar labels will appear blank.
 You can still click on icons though.
 It's better to run it as ClassicThemeA.exe so you'll still remain with decent taskbar functionality.

-* If you want to, you can use the legacy-style Alt-Tab App Switcher (which is used in the actual Classic Theme) by tweaking [some values in your registry](http://www.askvg.com/how-to-get-windows-xp-styled-classic-alttab-screen-in-windows-vista-and-7/).
-This is only useful for those who run it as ClassicThemeA.exe without restarting Explorer.
+* Some Control Panel applets will [fail to load](http://winclassic.boards.net/thread/11/issues-windows-classic-theme-on).

 #### If you want to prevent the DWM from running...
 With DWM off, you will simply achieve that Windows 7 Basic-like feel, with themes reverting to its 'Basic' variant instead of Aero and also removing those see-through portions of certain programs, but this breaks a lot more functionality, especially in Windows 10 where more of the UI is more dependant on the DWM than it was in 8.1.

-For Windows 8.1 users, there's a batch script provided by [R.O.B on the WinClassic Boards with a better explaination on this script than the simple one here](http://winclassic.boards.net/thread/129/alternate-method-disabling-dwm-windows) that renames the dwm.exe to a different name to prevent it from being able to run again for 3 seconds, then it renames it back so it'll be able to be run again when needed.
+For Windows 8.1 users, there's a batch script provided by [R.O.B on the WinClassic Boards with a better explaination on this script than the simple one here](http://winclassic.boards.net/thread/129/alternate-method-disabling-dwm-windows) that renames the dwm.exe to a different name to prevent it from being able to run again for 3 seconds as the winlogon process doesn't bother to spawn the dwm process again, then it renames it back so it'll be able to be run again when needed.
 It also renames the files responsible for bringing up the search UI (adds a .BAK extension to them, preventing the search UI from creating the huge blank space that covers right side of the screen).

 ```
 @echo off